anil-bit/retinanet-keras-ubuntu/README.md

-# implimentation of keras retinanet by Adibhatla venkat Ani
+# implimentation of keras retinanet by Adibhatla venkat Anil

 ## Installation